 For instance, by monitoring voter activities on social media accounts or evaluating feedback from focus groups, candidates can gain insights into how best to position themselves and tailor their messaging for maximum effectiveness.

-This market research also enables politicians to craft highly targeted messages that resonate with key demographic groups or even individuals who particular issues or ideas could sway.
+This market research also enables politicians to craft highly targeted messages that resonate with key demographic groups or individuals whom particular issues or ideas could sway.

 Finally, effective integrated political marketing campaigns also require a well-defined strategy combined with comprehensive execution across all channels used by the campaign team.